 1. The undersigned Interconnection Customer submits this request to interconnect its Generating Facility with the Transmission System pursuant to the Tariff, requests Interim Interconnection Service, and selects one of the following options (check one):

-_____ An Interconnection Request has been submitted into the DISIS Queue and has been assigned the Initial Queue Position GEN-20___-______.
+_____ An Interconnection Request has been submitted into the DISIS Queue or PSIS and has been assigned the Queue Position GEN-20___-______.
 The remainder of this Attachment A and B to Appendix 5 may be left blank.
-The information submitted with the DISIS Queue request will be used to conduct the Interim Availability Interconnection Service System Impact Study.
+The information submitted with the DISIS Queue or PSIS request will be used to conduct the Interim Availability Interconnection Service System Impact Study.

-_____ An Interconnection Request is being submitted into the DISIS Queue simultaneous with this request for Interim Interconnection Service.
+_____ An Interconnection Request is being submitted into the DISIS Queue or PSIS simultaneous with this request for Interim Interconnection Service.
 The remainder of this Attachment A and B to Appendix 5 may be left blank.
-The information submitted with the DISIS Queue request will be used to conduct the Interim Availability Interconnection Service System Impact Study.
+The information submitted with the DISIS Queue or PSIS request will be used to conduct the Interim Availability Interconnection Service System Impact Study.
 The Interim study will commence upon satisfactory completion of the terms and conditions of Section 8.2 of Attachment V.

 _____ Because the DISIS Queue Cluster Window is currently closed, an Interconnection Request will be submitted into the next DISIS Queue Cluster Window to open after the submission of this request for Interim Interconnection Service.
 The Interconnection Customer hereby submits the following information for use in conducting the Interim Availability Interconnection Service System Impact Study.